 Prior to getting my Ph.D., I spent four years in the industry working on GSM/GPRS technologies at Lucent - Bell Labs, and on ad hoc networks at Honeywell.
-Even before that, I got an M.E. in Computer Science and Engineering from Indian Institute of Science, Bangalore, and a B.Sc.
+I got an M.E. in Computer Science and Engineering from Indian Institute of Science, Bangalore, and a B.Sc.
 (Hons.) in Physics from Indian Institute of Technology, Kharagpur.

 (Click here to read some of the published writings of my wife.)

 As the Internet becomes increasingly popular for sharing multimedia content, we observe a widening gap between how content is produced/distributed and how it is transported over the network.
 On one hand, content providers (e.g., media companies, end-users who post video online) seek the best way to distribute content through technologies (e.g., multimedia signal processing, content caching, relaying, and sharing) by viewing the network simply as a means of transportation through bit-pipes.
 On the other hand, pipe-providers seek the best way to meet end-user requirements by managing resources on each link, between links, and end-to-end.
 In other words, content-providers assume that the communication pipes are dumb, whereas pipe-providers assume that all bits are equal, thus creating a content-pipe divide.
 The players involved in this are Internet Service Providers (ISPs), peer-to-peer (P2P) system providers, content distribution network (CDN) providers, equipment vendors, and, of course, consumers and producers of content.